 You’re planning a beautiful family vacation to a destination you’ve always wanted to visit.

-It goes without saying that you want even the youngest members of your family to be able to enjoy the trip and to come along with you.
+You want even the youngest members of your family to be able to enjoy the trip and to come along with you.

-How to Get a Passport for Baby
+How to Get a Baby Passport?

 You’ll need to make sure that you bring the following primary documents (so, no copies):

 - A birth certificate

 - Adoption decree (if needed)